MarvinOtt/MapConfiguratorCivilization7/README.md

 ## Features

 This tool allows for configuring compatible map scripts.
-It shows the result in a rendered preview, updating when changes are made.
+It shows the result of some seed in a rendered preview, updating when changes are made.
-As an example the amount of land, islands and mountains could be changeable.
+For example, the amount of land, islands, and mountains can be changed.
-Configs can be created to save wanted configurations.
-The changes can be applied while the game is running.
+Configurations can be saved and loaded.
+All changes can be applied without restarting Civ 7.

- :warning: Currently only Windows is supported.
+ :warning: Currently, only Windows is supported.

 ## Making a custom script